paramveersoundane/DevelopersBlog/README.md

 # DevelopersBlog

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+This project is an example of MEAN stack development.
+Here we are using NodeJS, Express, MongoDB, Mongoose for server side development.
+Whereas Angular for client side development.
+Angular app is in /client folder.
+Refer below details to setup the environment.
+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `public/` directory.
+Use the `--prod` flag for a production build.

 ## Development server

-Run `ng serve` for a dev server.
+Run angular application specifically with `ng serve` in `client/` folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests